Christian Eriksen ‘can’t wait to get started’ after return with Brentford

 The club’s director of football Phil Giles said that, though the club would not divulge any of Eriksen’s private medical information, “Brentford fans can rest assured that we have undertaken significant due diligence to ensure that Christian is in the best possible shape”.

-Gunners boss Mikel Arteta has not selected Aubameyang since December 6 following a second disciplinary issue involving the Gabon international in the past 12 months and it looks to have been the final straw for the Spaniard.

-Juventus and Barcelona were said to have gone head-to-head for the forward and it looks likely the LaLiga outfit will win the race.
+Weghorst, capped 12 times by Holland, has scored 59 goals in 118 Bundesliga appearances.

+Arsenal are looking to offload Pierre-Emerick Aubameyang, who has not been selected since December 6 following more disciplinary problems, with Barcelona looking the most likely destination.
-Tottenham are close to completing the double swoop of Juventus pair Dejan Kulusevski and Rodrigo Bentancur.

-Winger Kulusevski would be a loan switch while midfielder Bentancur, who has been linked with numerous other Premier League teams, would be a permanent move and may go some way to appeasing boss Antonio Conte, who saw the club miss out on Adama Traore and Luis Diaz over the weekend.
+Tottenham are close to completing the double swoop of Juventus pair Dejan Kulusevski (on loan) and Rodrigo Bentancur (permanently), which would go some way to appeasing boss Antonio Conte who has missed out on Adama Traore and Luis Diaz.

-Outgoings will also keep Spurs director of football Fabio Paratici busy, with the club’s record addition Tanguy Ndombele moving back to Lyon on loan while Dele Alli, Giovani Lo Celso and Bryan Gil could all potentially join the Frenchman in securing moves away on temporary deals.
+Tottenham’s record signing Tanguy Ndombele is temporarily moving back to Lyon, while Dele Alli, Giovani Lo Celso and Bryan Gil could all go on loan.

-Frank Lampard is set to be confirmed as Rafael Benitez’s replacement as Everton boss on Monday, and it is expected Manchester United midfielder Donny Van De Beek will join him at Goodison Park on loan.
+Frank Lampard has been confirmed as Rafael Benitez’s replacement at Everton, and it is expected Manchester United midfielder Donny Van De Beek will soon join him at Goodison Park on loan.

+Liverpool’s chances of completing a deal for Fulham teenager Fabio Carvalho appear to be receding.

+The club had hoped a loan-back offer on top of a £5million bid for a player out of contract in the summer would be enough to secure the services of the 19-year-old, who is interesting a host of top sides.

 Thank you for reading 5 articles this month* Join now for unlimited access